klaudiosinani/ao/readme.md

 Head to the [releases](https://github.com/klaussinani/ao/releases/latest) page and download the appropriate installer for your system.

+#### Snapcraft

+Ubuntu Linux users can directly install through [`Snapcraft`](https://snapcraft.io/ao) `snap install ao`

 #### Homebrew

 Macos users can directly install through [`Homebrew Cask`](https://caskroom.github.io/) `brew cask install ao`

-#### Snap

-Ubuntu Linux users can directly install through [`Snap`](https://snapcraft.io/ao) `snap install ao`

 #### Note

-The version available on `AUR` may not be the latest.
+The version available on `Homebrew Cask` may not be the latest, since unlike `Snapcraft`, it is not offically maintained.
 If that is the case, please consider downloading directly from the [Github releases](https://github.com/klaussinani/ao/releases/latest) page.

 ## Features